CIRSS/sdtl-provone/README.md

-# Geist
+# SDTL-ProvOne

-Language and libraries for multiparadigm logic programs.
+Geist queries and reports over SDTL and ProvONE